Dental Hygiene for your Sporting Dog

 Regular Dental Cleanings

 Just as humans require regular dental cleanings and checkups, so do dogs.
-During a cleaning, a dog is anesthetized while a veterinarian removes built-up tartar and plaque and polish the surface of each tooth to delay subsequent plaque/tartar deposits.
-The veterinarian will also inspect the mouth to ensure there is no secondary disease or concerns.
+During cleaning, a dog is anesthetized while a veterinarian removes built-up tartar and plaque and polish the surface of each tooth to delay subsequent plaque/tartar deposits.
+Transport you dog with a dog carrier backpack 60 lbs to the veterinarian will also inspect the mouth to ensure there is no secondary disease or concerns.
 Regular dental cleanings (recommended once or twice per year, depending on mouth condition) are the best way to ensure a healthy mouth and prevent disease.

 At Home Care

 A great way to supplement regular dental cleanings and at home dental care is to also provide your pet with a dental treat.
 These treats typically have hard exteriors that require dogs to chew, thereby providing abrasion for the removal of built-up tartar and plaque.
+Make doggy kisses stink less with doggie treats that can effortlessly freshen your canine friend’s breath while providing him with hours and hours of chewing entertainment.
 The simple act of chewing a dental toy can also strengthen teeth and gums against the many symptoms of periodontal disease.
 Look for a dental treat that has been approved by the Veterinary Oral Health Council and is manufactured in the United States.

 Like dental treats, dental toys provide an abrasive surface that cleans teeth while dogs are also able to fulfill the natural urge to chew.
 Common toys include braided ropes, which act as a form of dental floss, or synthetic bone-type toys that have textured surfaces to further promote cleaning action.